Immortality

 Two strategies.
 Two definitions of success.
 Two kinds of immortality.
 One is not better than the other.
 One cannot exist without the other.
 But they are not the same, and pretending they are is the source of most of the confusion between men and women.

 And it explains something about the current moment.
 When the culture tells men that their building is oppressive, that their institutions are patriarchal, that their drive to construct and compete and achieve is toxic — it is telling them that their only channel for persistence is a moral failing.
 It is not surprising that men who receive this message retreat into passivity, into screens, into the elaborate avoidance of purpose that characterizes so much of modern male life.
-If building is the crime, not building is the sentence.

 But the channels do not care about the argument.
 They keep running, indifferent to every theory we construct about them.
+The maternal channel says: you are ancient.
+The cultural channel says: you are inherited.
+The nuclear channel says: you are new.
+All three are true.
+None of them is the whole truth.